Port Credit Marine Surveys

 Note : Gasoline fumes are heavier than air and will collect in the bilge.
 CO is near buoyancy neutral and will drift with the air.

 The following recommendations are based on ABYC® " Ventilation of Boats Using Gasoline" Standard H-2, with a little common sense thrown in.
-The diagram at right shows a properly ventilated engine / fuel compartment.
+The diagram at below right shows a properly ventilated engine / fuel compartment.

 1. All three powered exhaust ducts draw air from under their respective engines.